rcalix1/InformationTheory/README.md

 ![shannon](shannon.gif)

 * Information theory: Shannon discovered these formulas about information transmission.
-How many bits per second should be able to transfer over various media.
+Such as how many bits per second should be able to transfer over various media.
 Coined the term "bit".

 * Shannon entropy or level of surprise in a message/communication